for work

 Police Department098 481 03 45

-This website was created within the framework of the Protection Programme of the International Organization for Migration (IOM) Mission in Ukraine with funding from the Government of Japan, the Norwegian Ministry of Foreign Affairs and the generous support of the American people through the United States Agency for International Development (USAID).
-The information presented on this website does not necessarily reflect the views of donors or IOM.
+This website has been updated within the Protection Programme of the International Organization for Migration (IOM) Mission in Ukraine with funding from the Government of Sweden.
+The information presented on this website does not necessarily reflect the views of the donors or IOM.
 All rights reserved.